lukasbelka/lukasbelka/README.md

 - 💡 Currently in (No)SQL Databases, Svelte and D3.js (frontend stuff).

-- ❓ Interested in web technologies and playing around with lots of things.
+- ❓ Interested in web technologies and tinkering with Data Science an ML.